gedrutten/Portfolio/content/3644QCA/Day4.md

 + There was a 6-part documentary created about UAP called Big Art.
 UAP actually has a link to the documentary on their website: https://www.uapcompany.com/news/big-art-series.
 + There is a second series called "Making Marvels".
 I found the first episode of this series on UAP's Vimeo site: https://vimeo.com/245849515
 + The definition of _interactive_ in China means something different to what we're used to in Australia.
 In China, something that can be sat on can be considered interactive.
 Traditionally, wood or stone is used as these materials represent something "outside of yourself"
 + Feng Shui is very important in Chinese culture.
 UAP had a project in which they created a large dragon sculpture.
-Once it was commissionied, they had a request from an office block a significant distance away that claimed the dragon was looking at them.
+Once it was commissioned, they had a request from an office block a significant distance away that claimed the dragon was looking at them.
 UAP had to get Feng Shui experts in to solve the problem.
 They now consult Feng Shui experts regularly.
-+ Dynamic or strong lines may not work in China as this would violoate Feng Shui.
++ Dynamic or strong lines may not work in China as this would violate Feng Shui.
 + We discussed the facade on Brisbane airport parking - the sqaure leaves that respond to the breeze.
-The discussion centred around the investment that UAP put into R&D and some of the itnricate testing that was done for that job around such things as the hinging mechanism  There was also a great deal of effort involved in achieving the required airflow specifications for a carpark without increasing the gap between panels.
+The discussion centred around the investment that UAP put into R&D and some of the intricate testing that was done for that job around such things as the hinging mechanism  There was also a great deal of effort involved in achieving the required airflow specifications for a carpark without increasing the gap between panels.
 + The kinetic designer responsible for Brisbane Airport was Ned Kahn.
 I've since looked into his work and there's some really remarkable and diverse works (http://nedkahn.com/).
 + A recent project Daniel discussed was ["The Cloud" by Charles Pétillon] (https://www.uapcompany.com/studio/charles-petillon-the-cloud-beijing-public-art).
 The artist's use of white balloons is the fact that they are filled with your breath - the very essence of who you are.
 + Art has to tell you something - it has to develop a relationship with you.
-+ Public art is a dance onthe line between the public and the artistic / academic.
-This is moreso the case in China.
++ Public art is a dance on the line between the public and the artistic / academic.
+This is more so the case in China.
 + Daniel also suggested going to TeamLabs while in Shanghai.
 He described it as "like a fine arts theme park"

 > "Nothing so difficult as simplicity" - Daniel Clifford.